logiqai/docs/integrations/aws/aws-cloudwatch-exporter.md

 ![](<../../.gitbook/assets/image (8).png>)

-Once this configuration is complete, any new logs coming to the configured CloudWatch Log group will be streamed to the LOGIQ cluster.
+Once this configuration is complete, any new logs coming to the configured CloudWatch Log group will be streamed to the Apica Ascent cluster.